loveencounterflow/hollerith-legacy/README.md

   a given predicate / object pair, you will still have to enter one phrase for each subject concerned.
 This step is necessary to keep POS phrase ordering when using secondary indexes, as these use 'sub-phrases' as subjects.

+* Since all subjects are now lists, it is a small step to use typed subjects and objects, as in `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`.
+This is, however, purely optional.

 * With phrases-as-keys, it becomes possible to store any number of facts about a given subject / predicate pair as long as objects are distinct, without having